What is P17RunE.dll? How to fix P17RunE.dll is missing?

 How to Fix Program Fails to Start because of P17RUNE.dll Error

-In this guide, we will be showing you the methods to fix the missing P17Rune.dll files.
+In this guide, we will show you the methods to fix the missing P17Rune.dll files.

-Having a corrupted sound card driver is one of the reasons why your P17Rune.dll file is missing from the system.
-Since the file is associated with a family of sound cards, you must re-install the sound card on your system to prevent this issue from occurring.
-Below is how you can re-install the sound card driver:
+Having a corrupted sound card driver is one of the reasons why your P17Rune.dll file may be missing from the system.
+Since the file is associated with a family of sound cards, you must reinstall the sound card on your system to prevent this issue from occurring.
+Below are the steps to reinstall the sound card driver:

 1. Open the Run Command by pressing the Win + R keys together.